It's almost like I can hear my poor baby just throwing his arm up, thinking:

 I looked everywhere and tried every parenting methodology I could.
 A year later, I was still frustrated.
 The things they told me to do weren't working with my kids, which either led me to believe my kids were just super difficult or I was an awful mom who had done irreparable damage somehow and none of us would ever be happy.
 That was how dark it felt, the day someone casually mentioned I should check out Hand in Hand Parenting.

 After that, I started absorbing everything I could.
 From Patty Wipfler at Hand in Hand Parenting.
 And then from Dan Seigel.
 And Gordon Neufeld.
 And Michael Gurian.
 And many others who also made sense to me.

 And as I cobbled together all these new truths, what I learned is this:

 With my mentors by my side, I was lucky enough to heal my own family.
 But I couldn't stop there.
 I started teaching other families - not as a job, but rather as a passion.
 I was just so determined that everyone should have the right to this kind of information and support.
 Five years after that, I went back to Hand In Hand to become an instructor because it was clear that this was not just my passion - this was my life's work.
-Years later, I am now a certified Hand in Hand Parenting Instructor, and have already taught thousands of families how to have MORE JOY and LESS STRESS, While STILL BEING ABLE TO SET LIMITS for your kids and PROMOTE YOUR OWN FAMILY'S VALUES.
+Years later, I am now a certified Hand in Hand Parenting Instructor, and have already taught many hundreds of families how to have MORE JOY and LESS STRESS, While STILL BEING ABLE TO SET LIMITS for your kids and PROMOTE YOUR OWN FAMILY'S VALUES.